robjacob/padpy/README.md

 with powerscript or other code that will perform the same tasks

-## Python implementation

-This is a python port of ../pad.

-It runs as a standalone main program, so it can do polling, applescript, etc more easily than the browser/javascript version.
-No front end/back end, everything is in one process (but it starts and owns a thread for brainclient).

-Without HTML/CSS/Javascript we are constrained to python's GUI toolkits.

 ## Code Files

+### main.py

+Main program, including...

+* UI and its commands and supporting code

+* Communicate with brain device

+* Main loop, including starting brainclient thread

 ### pad.py

-Main program, including...
+Back end data structures and support functions, including...

 * Bookmark and related classes

 * Communicate with browser

-* UI and its commands

-* Main loop, including starting brainclient thread

 ### brainclient.py